Areas of Specialization

 Professor Larsen's work on Supreme Court decision making has recently been featured in the New York Times, the Washington Post, the Boston Globe, and the Wall Street Journal.

+Since joining the faculty in 2010, Professor Larsen has won several prestigious awards.
 In 2012, the Provost selected her to receive an Alumni Fellowship, a college-wide award given to young faculty members to recognize outstanding teaching.
 Additionally, the class of 2013 selected her to receive the Walter Williams Jr. Memorial Teaching Award, awarded annually to one professor by the graduating class.
+Finally, in 2014, Professor Larsen received an Outstanding Faculty Award by the State Council of Higher Education for Virginia, the Commonwealth's highest honor for faculty.
+Larsen was recognized as an early career "Rising Star" by SCHEV, and given the award based on her scholarship, teaching, and service.